pypa/pip/docs/html/ux-research-design/guidance.md

 At a high level, the UX research and design process is comprised of:

 1. **[Research](#conducting-research-for-pip)**, where a variety of techniques are used (e.g.[surveys](#surveys) and [interviews](#interviews)) to learn about users and what they want from the tools they use
-2. **[Design](#design-user-interface-design)**, where solutions are proposed to response to the research conducted.
-UX research and design is conducted iteratively, with design proposals (i.e. [prototypes](#prototyping)) tested with users to validate that they are effective in meeting users' needs.
+2. **[Design](#user-interface-design)**, where solutions are proposed to response to the research conducted.
+UX research and design is conducted iteratively, with design proposals or prototypes tested with users to validate that they are effective in meeting users' needs.
 Often, it is necessary to complete several cycles of research, design and validation to find a solution that works:

 ![Graphic showing an iterative process of Research, Make (Design), Validate, around user goals and needs.](https://user-images.githubusercontent.com/3323703/124515613-c5bae880-ddd7-11eb-99d6-35c0a7522c7a.png)